chagri/chagri/README.md

-- 👋 Hi, I’m Chandra Khatri, Co-founder of [Got It AI](https://got-it.ai/).
+- 👋 Hi, I’m Chandra Khatri, Founding Head of AI at [Ola Krutrim](https://olakrutrim.com/) building multilingual and multimodal foundation models for over a billion people.
+Earlier, I cofounded [Got It AI](https://got-it.ai/).
 Prior to Got It AI, I have lead or founded AI groups at Amazon Alexa, Uber AI, eBay Research.
 - 👀 I’m interested in building state of the art AI products.
 - 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/ckhatri/) or [Twitter](https://twitter.com/chandra_pkhatri)